songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   D. Create an IAM role which has access to RDS and launch an instance in the US West region with it

-  *Explanation:* [Working with DB Security Groups (EC2-Classic Platform)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithSecurityGroups.html).
+  ***Explanation:*** [Working with DB Security Groups (EC2-Classic Platform)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithSecurityGroups.html).
 You can't authorize an EC2-Classic security group that is in a different AWS Region than your DB instance.
 You can authorize an IP range, or specify an EC2-Classic security group in the same AWS Region that refers to IP address in another AWS Region.
+If you specify an IP range, we recommend that you use the private IP address of your Amazon EC2 instance, which provides a more direct network route from your Amazon EC2 instance to your Amazon RDS DB instance, and doesn't incur network charges for data sent outside of the Amazon network.

 * CloudFormation, stack